MaxDaten/cv.maxdaten.io/src/cv/curriculum-vitae.md

 ### Technologies

-`Svelte/SvelteKit, Websockets, Kotlin, Vert.x, Docker, NixOS, Terraform, Google Cloud, Kubernetes`
+`Svelte/SvelteKit, TypeScript, Websockets, Kotlin, Vert.x, Docker, NixOS, Terraform, Google Cloud, Kubernetes`

 ## Klingel Gruppe <span class="year">\hfill 2021 – 2023</span>

 *Senior DevOps & Full-stack Developer in E-Commerce Search Engine Team*

 * Development and maintenance of a highly scalable product pipeline for indexing in a Solr cluster, ingesting close to 20 million product updates daily.
-* React Frontend development of the product listings and search engine in close collaboration with the UX design team.
+* Preact Frontend development of the product listings, search engine, and product detail page.
+* Developing new features and maintaining the shop frontend, integrating the company design system.
+* Adding Jest tests for new components not covered by the design system.
 * Vue.js Frontend & Scala backend development of the shop backoffice enabling SEO and On-Site manager to configure campaigns, navigation, and product listings.
 * SRE of the shop nginx reverse proxy serving over 100 million requests daily.
 * Maintaining and administrating Kubernetes cluster (Administration Interest Group).